 “Why would they come all the way out here?”
 Heron wonders aloud.

 “That’s what I was thinking,” Matthew concurs as Heron skillfully guides their fishing vessel alongside the dock where they eventually slow to a stop.

 Matthew sees Dixie frantically waving him over and he quickly rushes over to the ship’s starboard railing.
 He pauses a beat as the crew catches some lines which are thrown to them by those on the docks.
 Once the lines are caught, the crew starts pulling their modest vessel closer to the dockside to unload the day’s bountiful catch.

 Dixie works her way past the dozens of dockhands who are itching to finish unloading their final ship before they finally get to head home.
 Once she is near, she calls out, “They’ve called for us to meet in the workshop!”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Caleb FastWrite a Review